 OPC F – Structural Damage Repair Technician: 350 hours

 Students are expected to complete program competencies.

 Minimum basic-skills grade levels required for awarding a Full Program Completion Certificate are 9th grade in Math, Reading, and Language on the TABE® test, or Industry Certification.
 Additional information can be provided by student services.

 Collision repair technicians can work for automotive dealerships and independent repair facilities.
 They also find career opportunities in the marine, street rod, and custom car industry; in educational institutions; in manufacturing industries; and in the retail trade.

-According to the 2017 Bureau of Labor Statistics the median pay for an Automotive Body Repairer was $41,970 or $20.18 per hour.
+According to the 2020 Bureau of Labor Statistics the median pay for an Automotive Body and Glass Repairer was $44,190 annually or $21.24 per hour.

 - In-state residents – $2.56 per hour (Subject to change)